iris-hep/iris-hep.github.io/_posts/2021-09-15-Henry-Schreiner-rse.md

 Plus, the job comes with its own rewards.
 "The best way to be on the cutting edge," says Schreiner, "is to build on something that someone else has built on."

+{% include figure.html
+    file="/assets/images/posts/2021-09-15-Henry-Schreiner-rse-vent-monitor.png"
+    alt="Schreiner's work with Princeton Open Ventilation Monitor" caption=Testing the Princeton Open Ventilation Monitor with a helmet respiration device.
+The single-device display can be seen on the monitor on the left.
+Several devices can be seen on the bottom left, one connected to the breathing apparatus and two disconnected devices showing red screens in the alarm state.
+Photo Credit: Chris Tully, Princeton University"
+%}